 - procurement of goods and services from a business that primarily exists to provide the services of persons with a disability; and

-- procurement of goods and services from an SME with at least 50 per cent Indigenous ownership.11
+- procurement of goods and services from an SME with at least 50 per cent Indigenous ownership.

 The following definitions apply for the purposes of these CPRs:

-Annual procurement plan – a document published on AusTender through which agencies provide a short summary of their strategic procurement outlook for the coming year and information on significant procurements they plan to undertake.
+Annual procurement plan – a document published on AusTender through which relevant entities provide a short summary of their strategic procurement outlook for the coming year and information on significant procurements they plan to undertake.

 Approach to market – any notice inviting potential suppliers to participate in a procurement which may include a request for tender, request for quote, request for expression of interest, request for application for inclusion on a multi-use list, request for information or request for proposal.